chan-ayechanmoe/Wicket-Tutorials/README.md

 # Wicket-Tutorials
-Simple Hello World with Wicket Vesion 10.2.0 with Tomcat
+This is a simple Hello World with Wicket Vesion 10.2.0 and run on Tomcat server by ACM Version
+Apache Tomcat 10.1
+Java 17
+Wicket 10.2.0